 Melody Music Birmingham is currently run entirely by volunteer tutors, each of whom are either past or present students of Birmingham Conservatoire.
 They create, plan and lead all of the activities used in each session whilst also working alongside an assigned individual.

-Ben is currently a third year student at Birmingham Conservatoire studying tuba, having enjoyed playing it from the age of twelve.
+Ben is a recent graduate of Birmingham Conservatoire studying tuba, having enjoyed playing it from the age of twelve.
 During his time at Conservatoire, Ben has been involved in a wide variety of orchestral, ensemble and solo opportunities.
 Ben has also participated in several Brass Quintet school visits, providing short presentations to classes in schools about the tuba and the joys playing and listening to music can bring.

 Co-Director Rosie Rushton collaborates in projects with numerous schools, charities and local communities throughout the Midlands alongside organisations including the City of Birmingham Symphony Orchestra, Manchester Camerata, MENCAP, Action for Children and Autism Concern.
 She Co-Director and founder of the Community Interest Company Big Top Musical Adventures and a Director and Trustee of Melody.

-Rosie graduated from Birmingham Conservatoire with a BMus (Hons) in Performance, and is now studying for a Masters of Education in Severe, Profound and Multiple Learning Difficulties.
+Rosie graduated from Birmingham Conservatoire with a BMus (Hons) in Performance, recently completed her Masters of Education in Severe, Profound and Multiple Learning Difficulties (University of BIrmingham).